Chicago River: Eastland disaster

 In 1915, the SS Eastland, an excursion steam-liner preparing to leave the dock on the south gangway between the Clark Street Bridge and La Salle Street Bridge, rolled over, killing 844 of the more than 2500 passengers.
 The roll of the heavy steamer happened very quickly and many of the passengers were trapped under water by the hull, moving objects such as pianos and tables, the crush of bodies, or their heavy clothes.
 Frantic if disordered rescue attempts ensued and early versions of what may be regarded as trauma teams formed to address the shocking scene.
 The site on the south bank at the southeast end of the La Salle Street Bridge is now the location of a memorial first dedicated in 1989.

 Chicago flood of 1992

 On April 13, 1992, a flood occurred when a pile driven into the riverbed caused stress fractures in the wall of a long-abandoned tunnel of the Chicago Tunnel Company near the Kinzie Street railroad bridge (not to be confused with the Kinzie Street Bridge).
-Most of the 60 mi network of underground freight railway, which encompasses much of downtown, was eventually flooded, along with the lower levels of buildings it once serviced and attached underground shops and pedestrian ways.
+Most of the 60 mi network of underground freight railway, which encompasses much of downtown, was eventually flooded, along with the lower levels of buildings it once serviced and attached underground shops and pedestrian ways, and later drained.